W. Max Finley Chair for Excellence in Business,

 “Max Finley was a man of few words, who avoided the limelight yet he gave back to Chattanooga because he always said it helped his business be successful,” Cynthia Anderson, Finley’s daughter, said.
 “His belief in the benefits of capitalism and his love of UTC make this chair so appropriate.”

-The W. Max Finley Chair for Excellence in American Business is held by Dr. Hemant Jain.
+The W. Max Finley Chair for Excellence in Business, Free Enterprise and Capitalism is held by Dr. Hemant Jain.

-- The W. Max Finley Chair of Excellence in American Business Speaker Series
+- The W. Max Finley Chair of Excellence in Business, Free Enterprise and Capitalism Speaker Series